Suggest a Songfact / Artistfact

 An alternative mix recorded July 23, 1970 starts out with Jimi saying, "Let me do some sea sounds."

-Buzzy Linhart played a vibraphone on this, which was added after Hendrix' death.
+Buzzy Linhart played a vibraphone on this track, which was added after Hendrix' death.